 Branding is important for a business because it provides the business with a roadmap to help it make decisions, strategically position itself within the market and help differentiate it from its competitors.
 Branding provides consistency and helps businesses improve their customers’ experiences.
 This gives businesses the advantage of having customers that feel positive enough to promote the company to their own network of people.

 EVERYTHING.
-You need to be thinking of all decisions in terms of whether or not they align with your brand’s position, its values and its identity.
+You need to be thinking of all decisions in terms of whether or not they align with your brand’s position, its values, and its identity.
 Brand defines how a business behaves and what it looks like.
-By using your brand as your guide to decision making, you’ll know whether or not your actions will help or hurt your brand’s reputation.
+By using your brand as your guide to decision-making, you’ll know whether your actions will help or hurt your brand’s reputation.

 A website is often a potential customer’s first introduction to your business.
 Branded web design communicates your brand’s values and pairs with user experience needs to serve as an extension of your brand.

 We are brand specialists and your web design is a huge part of your brand’s identity.
 It is also likely to be the first introduction a potential customer has with your services or products.
-If you already have a brand, are refining one or are starting new, your web design is where you have the opportunity to convey that brand.
-It’s an opportunity to show your customers how you do business, what makes you different and, above all, a place for your customers to be delighted with their initial experience with you.
+If you already have a brand, are refining one, or are starting new, your web design is where you can convey that brand.
+It’s an opportunity to show your customers how you do business, what makes you different, and, above all, a place for your customers to be delighted with their initial experience with you.

 Pro Tip: The Logo Test.
 If you remove your logo from your web design, would others be able to tell that it is your brand’s website?
 If not, it is not on-brand.
 For more info, check out this blog.